SaaidMohamed/snaptrack/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit issues or pull requests if needed.
+Feel free to submit issues or pull requests.

 ---